sylvesterkaczmarek/sylvesterkaczmarek/README.md

 ## Focus areas

-- onboard intelligence
+- onboard intelligence for spacecraft
-- edge AI for remote sensing
+- edge AI for remote sensing and ISR
-- model compression and quantization
+- model compression, quantization, and deployment
-- space cybersecurity
+- space cybersecurity and secure autonomy
-- neuromorphic methods
+- neuromorphic methods, hardware-in-the-loop evaluation
-- verification and validation
+- verification, validation, and runtime assurance

 Based in London.